BarBaar44/EasyEDA/README.md

-EaseEDA file for the DBE hardware design.
+EasyEDA file for the DBE hardware design.

 See the FreeCAD project for the enclosure